xiaomi7732/AMPLSPlayground/Readme.md

 * Some manual steps currently needed
     * Somehow, the linked storage was overwritten in the application insights component.
 Add it back by running `Enable BYOS by update linked storage` step again.
+        * To check the link, use resource explorer: https://resources.azure.com/
     * By default, the access mode for AMPLS is Open/Open.
 Change to:
         * Ingestion access mode: Private Only
         * Query access mode: Open